jehyun-sung/GenAI/README.md

 # GenAI

-🧠 Aspect-Based Sentiment Analysis with FLAN-T5
+🧠 Aspect-Based Sentiment Analysis with FLAN-T5, LLM, GPT

 Developed for AT Kearney AI Use Case — Big Data Structuring & Sentiment Analysis This repository provides an end-to-end pipeline for aspect-based sentiment analysis (ABSA).
 It was developed for an internal AI project at AT Kearney, focused on structuring and analyzing large-scale conversation data extracted from product and brand-related sources.